daiquocnguyen/Caps2NE/README.md

 ### Notes

-It is important to note on Cora/Citeseer/Pubmed that you should report the mean and standard deviation of accuracies over 10 different times of sampling training/validation/test sets when comparing models.

 File `utils.py` has a function `sampleUniformRand` to randomly sample 10 different data splits of training/validation/test sets.
 I also include my 10 different data splits in `dataset_name.10sampledtimes`.

-In some preliminary experiments, you can use the process of sampling 32 random walks (instead of 128) for each node which gets similar performances, for a faster training on Cora/Citeseer/Pubmed.

 File `sampleRWdatasets.py` is used to generate random walks.
 See command examples in `commands.txt`:

 	$ python sampleRWdatasets.py --input graph/cora.Full.edgelist --output graph/cora.128.10.trans.pickle

 	$ python sampleRWdatasets.py --input data/pubmed.ind.edgelist1 --output graph/pubmed.128.10.ind1.pickle

-Unzip the zipped files in the folder `graph`.

 ## License